 Managing email is one of the most rigorous and time taking tasks.
-We think that we have reached inbox zero but then suddenly we see few new emails being popped up.
-We are so trapped in this web that most of our time is being consumed by checking, sorting and replying to emails.
+We think that we have reached inbox zero, but then suddenly, we see a few new emails popping up.
+We are so trapped on this web that most of our time is consumed by checking, sorting, and replying to emails.
 To help you manage time more effectively and increase productivity, here are 10 proven tips which I use every day to spend less time dealing with email.

 Use Pomorodo technique to reply to emails.
 Set a specific time for about 25 minutes twice or thrice a day according to the number of emails.
 So that you are not replying to any email as they arrive.
 Replying emails as they arrive may get your inbox to be zero but it will shift your focus from other important projects and tasks which are very important.
 I always check my email once in the morning as I wake and once when I am off to sleep.

 Be it marking it important, deleting it, assigning labels or replying it, take appropriate action as soon as you read an email.
 Do not delay it for a later time.
 This will act as a huge time saver.
 You will have a clear idea of what emails you need to take action upon.

 Instead of a single inbox, I have created multiple inboxes like running projects, starred, action needed, follow up to ensure that each of my mail is archived in the right section.
 Sometimes, I also use “stars” which you can see before every email to mark emails which are very important and which needs action right away.
 At the end of the day, I always manage to keep my inbox decluttered.
 You can also use the same method and be more productive in managing your mail.